argus-hdps/rico/README.md

   <h3 align="center">Rico: The Argus Optical Array Data Management System</h3>

   <p align="center">
-    Images, light curves, and transient alerts from the Argus Optical Array and the Evryscopes
+    Images, light curves, and transient alerts from the Argus Optical Array and the Evryscopes.
     <br />
     <a href="https://github.com/argus-hdps/rico"><strong>Explore the docs »</strong></a>
     <br />